Brand guidelines, sometimes referred to as brand identity guidelines, are a document that you can use to help identify, build, and grow your brand.

 They should also be added to and changed as your company grows and develops.

-If you change something, make sure your guidelines are brought up to date.
+If you change something, make sure your guidelines are brought up to date to reflect the change.

 Your brand guidelines are the comprehensive guide to your brand and company.
 Use them as the tool they were intended to be.